 Sewing and dying techniques for silk evolved during the Asuka and Nara eras.
 In the former period, women clothing started to have embellished trims in the front, at the sleeves and hem.
 In the latter, women garments became even more decorative and slight to moderate decorations became also fashionable for men.
 The outfits encompassed upper and lower pieces, jackets, a front and back skirt.
 As time progressed, the attire become more voluminous and sleeves increased in length.
 In both eras, courtiers made formal and court clothes as well as uniforms.
 The colors indicated the rank.
 The garment became the traditional clothing around late 700 AD.

 Main customers were samurai who used luxury clothing to indicate their top societal status.
-Women of the merchant class wore more subdued than those of the samurai class.
-Wealthy women prefered red, which was expensive and also associated with youth and passion.
+Women of the merchant class wore more subdued clothing than those of the samurai class.
+Wealthy women preferred red, which was expensive and also associated with youth and passion.
 Red dye was made from safflower.
-Indian fabrics imported by Dutch merchants were popular as well.
-Some clothing was also imported from France and Britain.
-These European as well as Indian garments were considered exotic and indicated the wealth of the wearer.
+Indian fabrics imported by Dutch merchants were also popular.
+Some clothing was also imported from France and the United Kingdom.
+These European and Indian garments were considered exotic and indicated the wealth of the wearer.
 However, these exotic pieces were worn as undergarments.

 Meiji Era (1868-1912): The Change in the History of the Kimono

-In the Meiji era, the Japanese government encouraged to wear western clothes and abandon wearing kimonos.
-Obviously, this traditional attire restricts the movement and is a hindrance when working with machinery in the developing industry.
-Thus, since the late 19th century, the term kimono serves in Japan to distinguish native attire from Western clothing.
+During the Meiji era, the Japanese government encouraged people to adopt Western clothing and abandon the traditional kimonos.
+Obviously, this traditional attire restricts movement and is a hindrance when working with machinery in the developing industry.
+Thus, since the late 19th century, the term kimono ” has served in Japan to distinguish native attire from Western clothing.

 How to Wear a Kimono?

-Traditionally, this attire is accessorized with an obi belt and supporting items that prevent the obi to wrinkle.
+Traditionally, this attire is accessorized with an obi belt and supporting items that prevent the obi from wrinkling.

 Typically, an under-kimono called nagajuban is used as an undergarment.
 A kimono outfit also includes white cotton socks (called tabi) and zori sandals.
 Men wear trousers (known as hakama) under their kimonos.
 The outerwear that goes with the attire is the Michiyuki coat.